Marcelle-Samir/MP3_player_Buildroot_RaspberryPi/README.md

 # mp3 player (music box)

-using RaspberryPi 3 B+, customized Buildroot image, and 4 mechanical push buttons
+using RaspberryPi 3 B+, customized Buildroot image, \
+you can control your music player through 4 mechanical push buttons:
 >pause/play button\
 >shuffle button\
 >previous button\
 >next button

+or by typing on terminal:
+>Play
+>pause
+>next
+>previous
+>shuffle

 the voice can be over:

->bluetooth speakers\
+>bluetooth speakers (to connect type connect on the terminal) \
 >HDMI\
 >wired speakers